sage-code/maj/alphabet.md

 **Tools:**

-Maj has a very good tools for beginners to learn how to read correctly:
+Maj has some tools for beginners to learn how to read correctly:

 * Maj IPA: [phonetic](https://lingojam.com/MajIPA)
 * Maj Script: [convertor](https://lingojam.com/MajScript)